zynksoftware/Zynk-Workflow/_docs/Magento-V2-Connector/Uploading-Tier-Prices-to-Magento-V2.md

 ---
 slug: uploading-tier-prices-to-magento-v2
 redirect_from: "/article/774-uploading-tier-prices-to-magento"
-title: Uploading Tier Prices to Magento V2
+title: Importing Tier Prices to Magento V2
 ---
  This task will create or update tier prices for products in Magento.
 See below for a sample input file.